Seventh in a series of articles from our fall Inclusion magazine, highlighting diversity in the area.

 “Already we were strong in that we had a large number of female employees here.
 And then, we have so many different types of work to do in the building, we realized that it’s good to have a variety of different types of workers.”

-Stacey Balk of the firm said she had discussions with representatives of The Inclusion Connection, a Waverly-based nonprofit organization supporting adults of diverse abilities desiring inclusive work opportunities
+Stacey Belk of the firm said she had discussions with representatives of The Inclusion Connection, a Waverly-based nonprofit organization supporting adults of diverse abilities desiring inclusive work opportunities

 Through that contact the organization hired three autistic workers with varying degrees of ability.
-They “all do very well in the roles that they’re in,” Balk said.
+They “all do very well in the roles that they’re in,” Belk said.

 “We have a culture here of inclusion,” Ewing said.
 “We just have a lot of people raised to be inclusive and accepting.
 We just have a really good crew of people here that understands everybody gets to be themselves.”